iamshalen/portfolio/public/content/Experience.md

   - Education [yellow]
   - In Progress [orange]
 - List Items:
-  - Currently pursuing my Masters in Computer Science in-line with my passion of continued learning.
+  - Focusing on prep for my Masters (MSc.) in Computer Science in-line with my passion of continued learning and technical leadership.

 ## Platform Engineer
 - *Trafigura Services* | Sep'23 - Sep'24